filipeaguiars/flutter-bin2dec/README.md

 # bin2dec

-App in Flutter to convert Binary to Decimal and Decimal to Binary
+Simple App in Flutter to convert Binary to Decimal and Decimal to Binary

+Projects based on [App Ideas Collection](https://github.com/florinpop17/app-ideas) by [Florin Pop](https://github.com/florinpop17)

 ## Home Page